 Professor of Violin; the Dorothy Richard Starling Chair in Classical Violin

 His students include prizewinners of major international competitions, prominent soloists and chamber musicians, and orchestra leaders in ensembles such as the London Philharmonic, Capetown, North German State Radio, Frankfurt Radio, Cincinnati, Pittsburgh and Cleveland orchestras.
-His former students also hold faculty positions in European and American conservatories and universities including Lübeck, the University of Michigan, University of Boulder, and the Peabody Conservatory.
+His former students also hold faculty positions in European and American conservatories and universities including Lübeck, Berlin's Eisler School and Freie Universität, Beijing's Central Conservatory and China Conservatory, the Peabody Conservatory, and many others.

 After receiving his bachelor's degree from Cologne, where he studied with Igor Ozim, Sassmannshaus received a Master's degree from the Juilliard School as a scholarship student of Dorothy DeLay, and won first prize in the International Chamber Music Competition in Colmar, France.
 He taught at the University of Texas, Austin and at Sarah Lawrence College before joining CCM full time in 1983.